CharlesEwel/FitnessLog/src/FitnessLog/README.md

 * From PowerShell, Navigate into the folder containing project.json (src/FitnessLog)
 * Run >dotnet ef database update

+For tests to work:

+* After doing the above, open up Sequel Server Management Studio, go to Obhect Explorer on left hand side of screen
+* Under Databases, right-click Fitness Log, select Tasks/Back-Up.
+Click OK in the window that pops up
+* Right click Fitness Log, select Task/Restore.
+In the window that pops up under destination rename FitnessLog to FitnessLogTest.
+Click OK

 ## Running / Development

 * Run from Microsoft Visual Studio